Evolution of sexual reproduction: Population expansion cost of sex

 Among the most limiting disadvantages to the evolution of sexual reproduction by natural selection is that an asexual population can grow much more rapidly than a sexual one with each generation.

-For example, assume that the entire population of some theoretical species has 100 total organisms consisting of two sexes (i.e. males and females), with 50:50 male-to-female representation, and that only the females of this species can bear offspring.
+For example, assume that the entire population of a theoretical species has 100 total organisms consisting of two sexes (i.e. males and females), with 50:50 male-to-female representation, and that only the females of this species can bear offspring.
 If all capable members of this population procreated once, a total of 50 offspring would be produced (the F1 generation).
 Contrast this outcome with an asexual species, in which each and every member of an equally sized 100-organism population is capable of bearing young.
 If all capable members of this asexual population procreated once, a total of 100 offspring would be produced – twice as many as produced by the sexual population in a single generation.

 This idea is sometimes referred to as the two-fold cost of sexual reproduction.
 It was first described mathematically by John Maynard Smith.
 In his manuscript, Smith further speculated on the impact of an asexual mutant arising in a sexual population, which suppresses meiosis and allows eggs to develop into offspring genetically identical to the mother by mitotic division.
 The mutant-asexual lineage would double its representation in the population each generation, all else being equal.

 Technically the problem above is not one of sexual reproduction but of having a subset of organisms incapable of bearing offspring.
 Indeed, some multicellular organisms (isogamous) engage in sexual reproduction but all members of the species are capable of bearing offspring.
-The two-fold reproductive disadvantage assumes that males contribute only genes to their offspring and sexual females waste half their reproductive potential on sons.
+The two-fold reproductive disadvantage assumes that males contribute only genes to their offspring and sexual females spend half their reproductive potential on sons.
 Thus, in this formulation, the principal cost of sex is that males and females must successfully copulate, which almost always involves expending energy to come together through time and space.
 Asexual organisms need not expend the energy necessary to find a mate.